kkomalpreetkaur3/adventure-game/ADVENTURE_PLAN.md

 # Space Explorer Adventure Plan

 ## Game Concept
-This is a simple space exploration adventure game that runs in the browser.The player is an astronaut exploring a mysterious alien planet.
-The player makes choices that affect the storyline and reach different outcomes.
+This is a simple space exploration adventure game that runs in the browser.The player is an astronaut traveling through space, making choices where to explore.The player makes choices that affect the storyline and reach different outcomes.
 It demonstrates HTML, CSS and JavaScript skills.

 ## Storyline Overview
-- Theme:  Space exploration on an alien planet.
+- Theme:  Space exploration and discovery.
-- Goal: Survive the planet and find a spaceship to escape.
+- Goal: Explore the universe and uncover new mysteries.
-- Starting Point: The player lands on the alien planet and must choose which path to explore first.
+- Starting Point: The player leaves Earth to begin their adventure.
 - Choices: Each choice leads to a different branch of the story.
-- Endings: Safe escape, trapped by aliens, or discover alien treasure.
+- Endings: Alien technology, rare moon rocks, alien transmission, or a warp to another galaxy.

 ## Main Scenes and Choices
 ### Start Scene
-- Explore the cave -> leads to cave scene.
+- Explore the Moon -> leads to Moon base or moon rocks ending.
-- Explore the crater -> leads to crater scene.
+- Travel to Saturn -> leads to Saturn rings scene.
+- Venture into Deep Space -> leads to drive choice.

+### Moon Scene
+- Explore alien base -> discover alien technology (success ending).
+- Collect moon rocks -> return safely with rare samples (success ending).

-### Cave Scene
+### Saturn Scene
-- Touch the glowing crystal -> treasure ending.
+- tudy the rings -> discover rare minerals (success ending).
-- Leave the crystal -> alien ambush (bad ending).
+- Search nearby moon -> intercepted by alien signal (mystery ending).

-### Crater Scene
+### Deep Space Scene
-- Investigate alien symbols -> alien ambush (bad ending).
+- Activate warp drive -> warp beyond the galaxy (unknown ending).
-- Retreat to spaceship -> safe escape ending.
+- Stay on course -> lost in deep space (game over).

-### Treasure Scene
+### Ending Scenes
-- Player finds powerful alien artifact -> success ending.
+- Alien Technology: Player finds advanced alien tech.
-- Option to play again -> returns to start scene.

-### Alien Ambush Scene
-- Aliens trap the player -> game over.
-- Option to play again -> returns to start scene.

-### Safe Zone Scene
-- Player retreats to spaceship safely -> success ending.
+- Rare Moon Rocks: Player safely returns with unique samples.
-- Option to play again -> returns to start scene.
+-Alien Transmission: Player hears mysterious alien messages.
+-Galaxy Warp: Player is launched beyond known space.
+- Lost in Space: Player drifts endlessly in the void.
+- Each ending allows the player to restart the game.

 ## Technical Breakdown
 ### index.html